 \section{Methodology}

-In this section, we introduce the proposed method and its pipeline is graphically illustrated in Figure~\ref{fig1}, which consists of two components: a reward estimator optimized through semi-supervised learning, and a reward estimator optimized through semi-supervised learning and the data augmentation technique for zero-reward transitions that serves as the perturbation required for semi-supervised learning.
-We will elaborate the key parts of the method in the following subsections and the detailed steps are shown in Algoirthm~\ref{alg}.
+In this section, we introduce the proposed method and its pipeline is graphically illustrated in Figure.~\ref{fig1}, which consists of a reward estimator optimized through semi-supervised learning, and the data augmentation technique for transitions that serves as the perturbation required for semi-supervised learning.
+We will elaborate the key parts of the method in the following subsections and the detailed steps are shown in Algorithm~\ref{alg}.